FelixFrizzy/rdf-tools/README.md

 ## Hierarchy subbranches
 Select a concept of a SKOS file and only keep concepts that are parents or ancestors of this concept.

+# Contact information
+- Creator: Felix Kraus
+- Email (subsitute accordingly): firstname.lastname (at) kit (dot) edu
+- License owner: Karlsruhe Institute of Technology (KIT)

+# Acknowledgement
+Development of this software product was funded by the research program “Engineering Digital Futures” of the Helmholtz Association of German Research Centers.